Kin The Know

 After a caesarean delivery, you'll usually stay in the hospital for a few days to make sure everything is healing properly.

-The length of your stay will depend on the hospital (and whether you've opted for in-home care), but most women will return home after three to four days.
+The length of your stay will depend on the hospital (and whether you've opted for in-home care), but most women will return home after 3-4 days.

 For the incision site to fully heal, it's a slightly longer haul.
-Most doctors recommend allowing at least six weeks (4) before you go back to your normal daily activities.
+Most doctors recommend allowing at least 6 weeks before you go back to your normal daily activities.

-You can definitely hold your baby, go for a gentle walk or catch up on Netflix, but there are some activities you should avoid for those first six weeks.
+You can definitely hold your baby, go for a gentle walk or catch up on Netflix, but there are some activities you should avoid for those first 6 weeks.

-There are also essentials you can use to help with the healing process, like Kin's C-Section Recovery Kit, which includes products that protect and heal your wound while supporting separated abdominal muscles.
+There are also essentials you can use to help with the healing process, like Kin's C-Section Recovery Bundle, which includes products that protect and heal your wound while supporting separated abdominal muscles.

 It helps heal the skin, reduces the appearance of scars and firms up postpartum skin — just what you need if you're worried about your C-section scar.

-C-sections can be a bit daunting even when planned, which is why we designed the C-Section Recovery Kit — to make recovery as easy as possible.
+C-sections can be a bit daunting even when planned, which is why we designed the C-Section Recovery Bundle — to make recovery as easy as possible.

 What's involved in post-op C-section scar care?